cosychaos/mars-rover/README.md

 end
 ```

+- Although it is possible to reactor the `move_rover` method to :

+`char == "L" ? self.move_left : char == "R" ? self.move_right : char == "M" ? self.move : "Rover does not understand"`

+the code would be very difficult to read.
+A more OO solution may be attempted once the programme is complete.

 **Future Challenges**

 - In the future, this app could be developed and the control of the rovers could be improved, notably by allowing rover commands to be edited.
 I would also automate the rover movement sequence.